Detailing terms are sometimes overly confusing & technical.

 Does the paint appear dull, cloudy, or does the metallic flex no longer show in direct sunlight?

 Has your paint lost its high gloss or refelectivity?

 Is your paint covered with layers of circular scratches?

-If you answered yes to two or more of these questions, then most likely your vehicle could use proper paint correction.
+If you answered yes to two or more of these questions, then your vehicle could likely use proper paint correction.

-Have you ever looked at your car in the sun and thought that it looked like it was covered in a spider webbing?
+Have you looked at your car in direct sun and thought the color looked off.?Or that the surface looked like it was covered in a series of spider webs?
 These are actually circular shaped scratches caused by improper washing techniques.
 Many people still wash & detail cars with the old, circular, ‘wax on-wax off’ method.
 Rest assured, Mr. Myagi will get NOWHERE close to your vehicle under the watchful eye of OCDCarCare.
-Seriously though, these circular scratches (most likely caused by improper wash methods) alter the appearance of paint because of the way they refract light, instead of reflecting it.
+These circular scratches alter the appearance of paint because they refract light, instead of reflecting it.

-Because circular scratches always have a side directly bisecting your line of sight, reflecting a source of light; they will be much easier to see. [pictured below] However, this can be corrected with the proper paint correction techniques and maintained if the vehicle is washed with front to back motions.
-This methodology helps maintain that micro scratches, from washing, will be uniform and will only be visible when perpendicular to the vehicle.
+Because circular scratches always have a side directly bisecting your line of sight, reflecting a source of light; they will be much easier to see. [pictured below] However, this can be corrected with proper paint correction techniques.
+And the finish is maintained if the vehicle is washed with proper technique, which includes front to back motions.
+This methodology ensures that any micro scratches, from washing, will be uniform and in a single direction.

 1-Step Cleaner-Wax a.k.a AIO [All in One]